 STEM Career Workshops

-Science for Tomorrow is a program for middle school students from underserved/underrepresented communities designed to introduce students to STEM careers, show them who scientists really are and what they do, and provide them with practical tools for navigating high school, applying for college and achieving those careers.
+Science for Tomorrow is a STEM career outreach program for middle school students in communities that are underrepresented in STEM fields and on college campuses.
+It goes beyond emphasizing STEM as a generic catchphrase and instead shows them real world examples of who scientists are and how science and research work, as well as providing them with practical tools for navigating high school, pursuing post-secondary education and ultimately achieving those careers.

 This year the Museum will partner with UM Center for Educational Outreach and the middle schools they serve in their Future U program (Garden City Middle School in Garden City, MI, Clippert Academy and U-Prep in Detroit, Mi) to bring even more science and college access to these students.
 The participants will receive a series of three classroom science lessons, three Saturday cross-district visits and a culminating overnight campus visit in spring.
 Each meeting will highlight specific STEM careers, introduce them to the scientific method and the engineering design process, and work on small group projects.
 Throughout the program students are encouraged to think about the steps they need to take now and in high school to prepare for college.